Filing An LLC Tax Extension (2026 Updated Guide)

 Penalties for Missing the Payment Deadline

-Filing an extension protects you from late-filing penalties, but it does not shield you from late-payment penalties.
-The IRS charges 0.5% of unpaid taxes per month, up to 25% of the total owed, plus daily compounding interest at approximately 8% annually.
+Filing an extension protects you from late-filing penalties, but it doesn't protect you from late-payment penalties.
+The IRS charges 0.5% of unpaid taxes per month, up to 25% of the total amount owed, plus daily compounding interest running at roughly 8% annually.

-To avoid these costs, pay at least 90% of your estimated tax liability by April 15 (or March 15 for partnerships and S-corporations).
+To stay out of trouble, pay at least 90% of your estimated tax liability by April 15th — or March 15th if you're a partnership or S-corp.
 If you overpay, the IRS will refund the difference once you file your completed return.

 LLC Business Tax Extension